NoahLloyd/NoahLloyd/README.md

 Hey!
 I’m @NoahLloyd
 I'm a 15 year old hobbyist, and am inspired to build a web app.
 I'm doing my best to learn primarily Django, but with school, there isn't much time left.
-Please contat me, in case you want
+Please contat me, in case you want to, at noahlloydrobson@gmail.com

 <!---
 NoahLloyd/NoahLloyd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.